This is a recipe to cook fermented Sauerkraut with Sausage.

 - sausage and/or pork belly slabs

-If you can make Sauerkraut from scratch as per our technique, then this is the best option.
+If you can make traditional Sauerkraut in a clay crockpot, then this is the best option.
+Also, Sauerkraut prepared in a jar is fine.

 Store-bought Sauerkraut is rarely real Sauerkraut.
 They don't ferment it, they enrich it with acidity to make it appear that it's Sauerkraut.

-You can also use sausages that are available in your country.
+You can add sausages that are available in your country.
 Pork Sausages are your best choice to flavor your Sauerkraut!
+Bonus if you add smoked sausage.

-You can use Italian sausages, Kielbasa, Andouille, Bratwurst, or simply hot dog sausages!
+You can use Italian sausages, Kielbasa sausage, other polish sausage, Andouille, Bratwurst, or simply hot dog sausages!

 Using pork belly slabs is also a common way to flavor cooked Sauerkraut.
 It can be used instead of the sausages or with the sausages.
-You choose!
+You get to choose!

 Don't skip on the spices.
-Every spice adds flavor to your Sauerkraut and together they make it perfect.
+Every spice adds flavor to your Sauerkraut, and together they make it an authentic dish with a great flavor profile.

 We don't add salt to this dish because homemade fermented Sauerkraut is full of salt already.
 If you use store-bought Sauerkraut, add salt to taste.

 Beer adds so much flavor to a Sauerkraut dish!
-One can also use white wine instead of beer but I think it just tastes better with beer.
+You can also use white wine instead of beer, but I think it just tastes better with beer.

 Here is a quick overview of how to make this at home.
 The full recipe with US and metric measurements is located in the recipe card further below.